A keto diet forces your body to burn fat rather than carbs 🍔💥

 👉 Keto can potentially contribute to weight loss by encouraging your body to break down fat for energy.

-Does keto work?
+Does a ketogenic diet work?

-This diet can work but it’s always a good idea to discuss your individual needs with a registered nutritionist or doctor before making changes.
+A ketogenic diet can work but it’s always a good idea to discuss your individual needs with a registered nutritionist or doctor before making changes.

 So while it may seem weird to lose weight by eating a diet with more fat, the state of ketosis is a proven precursor for weight loss in the right contexts.